Skip to content

 Know your audience

-The email greeting will be different whether you’re contacting someone on your team who you speak to regularly or someone from a different team that you’re just working on a project with.
-If you know the person and have communicated frequently before, you can use a more informal greeting such as:
+If you know the person and have communicated frequently before, you can use a more informal greeting such as: “Hey/Hi”, “(name)”, or “All/everyone”.

 However, if it is someone that you don’t know to well, you’d likely want to take a more formal approach.
-In this case, you can use:
+In this case, you can use: “Dear (name)”, “Hello”, or “Greetings”.

 The main idea is that you know and understand your audience, and cater the greeting appropriately.

 This is simple and easy.
-“Hi” is friendly and using the person’s name makes it personal.
+“Hi” is friendly, and using the person’s name makes it personal.
 If you want to sound more formal, simply switching to “Hello” makes it more professional.

 2. Greetings